 Persuasion is Jane Austen’s last completed novel and, in my opinion, her best.
 Yes, Pride and Prejudice is light, bright and sparkling- with a host of characters that delight the reader but there’s something about Persuasion that sticks with you long after you’ve finished the last page and put the book back on the shelf… Read more

-Evelina by Frances Burney is written by one of Jane Austen’s favourite authors.
-In fact, it was Frances Burney who provided the inspiration for Pride and Prejudice.
-Her epistolary style transports the reader into the late eighteenth century society as we follow to progress of the eponymous heroine, Evelina.
+Evelina by Frances Burney, written by one of Jane Austen’s favourite authors should be on your reading list.
+In fact, Frances Burney provided the inspiration for Pride and Prejudice.
+Her style transports you into the late eighteenth century society as it follow to progress of the eponymous heroine, Evelina.
 Read more

 When I say Mr Darcy, what, or who, do you think of?
 You’ve probably got a pretty specific image in your head right now as you read this.
 Is it:

 maybe, Matthew MacFayden?